alefram/TEG/README.md

 ## Example

-TEG environments are simple Python `env` classes to allow an AI agent to interact with them very simple.
+TEG environment are simple Python `env` classes to allow an AI agent to interact with them very simple.
 Here's an example:

 ```python